Skip to content

 typescript

-// Same code works with both patterns
+// Same composition works with both

-const directFactory = await graph.factory('direct', { namespace: 'prod' });
+const directFactory = webapp.factory('direct', { namespace: 'dev' });

-const kroFactory = await graph.factory('kro', { namespace: 'prod' });
+const kroFactory = webapp.factory('kro', { namespace: 'prod' });

 Complete Example